Biden Downplays Calling Xi Dictator After Backlash

 "No, I'm serious," he continued.
 "That was the great embarrassment for dictators — when they didn't know what happened."

-Chinese Foreign Ministry spokesman Mao Ning condemned condemned Biden's comments as "extremely absurd and extremely irresponsible," lodging an official complaint with U.S. Ambassador to China Nicholas Burns.
+Chinese Foreign Ministry spokesperson Mao Ning condemned condemned Biden's comments as "extremely absurd and extremely irresponsible," lodging an official complaint with U.S. Ambassador to China Nicholas Burns.

 The Wall Street Journal also reported that Chinese Ambassador to the U.S. Xie Feng "made serious representations and strong protests to senior officials" at the White House and Department of State on Wednesday.